AnVu-0312/NZ-Covid-Tracking-/README.md

 <br>
 Tasks:
 1.	a trunk code to crawl data from two websites => Outcome: Json file about data by regions
-      a.
-Understanding SCRAPPY
+      * Understanding SCRAPPY
-      b.
-Try a prototype to crawl the targeted data.
+      * Try a prototype to crawl the targeted data.
 If unsuccessful, ask Binh
 2. A trunk of code to calculate the average percentage/ data/ number